pmagdon/cloud_detection/docs/source/results.rst

 compare with the image with the low values.
 But if we compare with all images, this will not happen.
 Road masked as a cloud on a single date instead of a possible long duration (art).
 Correlation test enables to reclassify as unclouded images with high reflection, but sometimes reclassifies as unclouded the thin clouds.
-More in discussion (buffer)
+More in discussion (buffer) g

 Como test 3 no es capaz de quitar todos los pixeles del camino, este se sigue marcando como nube.
 Como el test 1 compara con el ultimo cloud free, vuelve a dar nube y el test 3 vuelve a quitar parte, pero no todo.